-These Chewy, Gooey Salted Chocolate Chip Cookies have the perfect balance of all your favorite cookie elements: a deliciously crisp edge, a flat chewy center, tons of gooey molten dark chocolate and a little sprinkle of flaked sea salt on top to round it all off!
+These chewy Bakery Style Chocolate Chip Cookies have the perfect balance of all your favorite cookie elements: a deliciously crisp edge, a flat chewy center, tons of gooey molten dark chocolate and a little sprinkle of flaked sea salt on top to round it all off!

 Not Your Average Chocolate Chip Cookie